awsdocs/aws-cloudtrail-user-guide/doc_source/query-event-data-store.md

 # Create an event data store<a name="query-event-data-store"></a>

 To get started with CloudTrail Lake, create an event data store\.
-An event data store can include events that you have logged on your account from the last 7 to 2555 days \(a week to up to seven years\)\.
-By default, event data is retained for 2555 days, and termination protection is enabled for an event data store\.
+You can keep the event data in an event data store for up to seven years, or 2557 days\.
+By default, event data is retained for 2557 days, and termination protection is enabled for an event data store\.

 1. Choose **Lake** in the left navigation pane of the CloudTrail console\.